g-r-a-n-t/phrase/README.md

 Each of the three entities discussed above has content associated with them, some formats can be found [here](./docs/content-formats.md).

-For the sake of tangibility, there is react app in this repository that connects to the registry contract and loads data from IPFS.
+For the sake of tangibility, there is a react app in this repository that connects to the registry contract and loads data from IPFS.

 ### Running Locally